Estimable group effects for strongly correlated variables in linear models

-{ {\em Abstract:} It is well known that parameters for strongly correlated predictor variables in a linear model cannot be accurately estimated.
-We look for linear combinations of these parameters that can be.
-Under a uniform model, we find such linear combinations in a neighbourhood of a simple variability weighted average of these parameters.
-Surprisingly, this variability weighted average is more accurately estimated when the variables are more strongly correlated, and it is the only linear combination with this property.
-It can be easily computed for strongly correlated predictor variables in all linear models and has applications in inference and estimation concerning parameters of such variables.
+{\bf Abstract:} When a linear model has a multicollinearity problem caused by a group of strongly correlated predictor variables, it is well known that parameters for variables in such a group cannot be accurately estimated.
+We study linear combinations of these parameters to look for ones that can be accurately estimated.
+Under a uniform model for which the level of multicollinearity can be quantified, we find such linear combinations in a neighbourhood of a simple variability weighted average of these parameters.
+This variability weighted average actually benefits from multicollinearity in that the variance of its minimum-variance unbiased linear estimator is a monotone decreasing function of the level of multicollinearity, so it can be more accurately estimated at higher levels of multicollinearity.
+It is the only linear combination with this property.
+It can be substantially more accurately estimated than the average of parameters of uncorrelated variables.
+We also demonstrate that it can be accurately estimated outside the uniform model.
+Accurately estimated linear combinations have applications in inference and estimation for parameters of strongly correlated variables.
+As an alternative to the Ridge regression, we propose a method which uses the variability weighted average to estimate such parameters while retaining the least-squares estimates for parameters of other variables in the model.

 {\bf Key words:} {constrained local regression, estimable group effects, linear models, multicollinearity, ridge regression, strongly correlated predictor variables.} }